Open - Limited Services / Capacity

 The Palace of the Marqués del Apartado is the ten-year (1795-1805) work of Manuel Tolsá.
-One of the greatest of late 18th century works, today it faces the Templo Mayor site which was uncovered beginning only in the 1980s.
-At the corner of Calle de Donceles and República de Argentina, it’s one of the least-known of Tolsá’s works, and probably one of the least known of its age.
+One of the greatest late-18th-century works, today it faces the Templo Mayor site which was uncovered beginning only in the 1980s.
+At the corner of Calle de Donceles and República de Argentina, it’s likely one of the least-known of Tolsá’s works.
+It’s an astounding work for it age.

-In 2005, the building fell under the control of the National Institute of Anthropology and History (INAH).
+In 2005, the building came under the control of the National Institute of Anthropology and History (INAH).
 It’s also they’re headquarters.
-This is fortunate as some archaeological remains related to the Templo Mayor site have been found in and under the building.
+This is fortunate.
+Multiple artifacts related to the Templo Mayor site have been found in and under the building.
 An unforgettable Cuauhxicalli (altar-piece) Eagle was discovered there in 1985 and is today in the INAH collection.